jonathanjameswatson/block-widgets/README.md

 $ yarn dev

 # generate project
-$ yarn generate
+$ yarn build

-# serve the dist/ directory for testing (without proxies)
+# serve the .output/ directory for testing (without proxies)
 $ yarn start
 ```

 ### Proxies

-Proxies are defined in [getProxies.ts](./ts/getProxies.ts) and are automatically used by the development server and Netlify.
-If you are hosting this project on another provider, you may need to add these manually.
+Proxies are defined in [getProxies.ts](./ts/getProxies.ts) and automatically used by Vite and Netlify.
+If you are hosting this project on a provider other than Netlify, you may need to add these manually.

 ### How to create a new widget